hunner/openstack-deploy/README.md

 }
 ```

 Apply this on the control node.
-Note that the application will fail.
-You'll need to manually set your
+Note that you might need to manually set your
-password on the mysql database.
-On the control node, execute the command
+password on the mysql database if this update fails.
+If so, on the control node,
+execute the command

 ```
 mysqladmin -u root password fi-de-hi
 ```

 To set the password (note it matches the entry in osdeploy).
+Apply the configuration again, and
+your setup should be complete.